Garden Societies; Shop, See and Learn

 Fresno Iris Society - The Fresno Iris Society is a member of a nationwide organization that was established in 1927.
 It is dedicated to the understanding of the Iris, and offers education via meeting and their website, www.fresnoirissociety.org.

-Cactus & Succulent Society- devoted to the appreciation, cultivation and conservation of cacti and other succulents.
-Founded in 1965, the Society currently has approximately 90 members, who range from expert growers to novices.
-Visit www.fresnoccs.org.
+Cactus & Succulent Society- The Fresno Cactus & Succulent Society is devoted to the appreciation, cultivation and conservation of cacti and other succulents.
+Founded in 1965, the Society currently has approximately 120 members, who range from expert growers to novices.
+Visit the Society’s website at: www.fresnocss.com

 Clovis Botanical Garden - The Clovis Botanical Garden, a water-wise demonstration garden, provides 3 beautiful acres of plants and landscapes appropriate for the hot summers and cool winters of California's Central Valley.
 A Sensory Garden has is in the process of being installed and offers a chance for special needs children and adults to experience the garden.
 Homeowners will also appreciate the 5 vignettes they are creating depicting landscapes for the front and back yards that are drought resistant and beautiful.
 Call 559-298-3091.